 How to reduce your costs: Buy a tire pressure gauge and check your air pressure regularly.
 You can also buy a portable tire pump at Walmart for about $17 so you can keep your tires properly inflated.
 During warm weather, park in the shade and spray or wipe your tires with a protectant that inhibits sun damage.
 Alternatively, keep a set of tire covers in your trunk and use them to shield your tires from the hot sun.

 Also Check Out: Energy-Saving Tips and Tricks That Will Save You a Bundle

 No matter how good your tires are, or how carefully you drive, it’s hard to be safe on the road if you can’t see where you’re going.
 Keeping your wiper blades in good condition is a vital part of winter driving, but they’re regrettably vulnerable to bad weather conditions.

 Wet and cold weather means your wiper blades can freeze to your windshield.
-Factor in that your blades will be more brittle from the cold, and you'll find yourself needing to replace them more often.
-With wiper blades at Walmart selling for upwards of $18 per pair, it pays to take preventative measures to ensure they last longer.
+Factor in that your blades will be more brittle from the cold, and you’ll find yourself needing to replace them more often.
+Wiper blades can cost over $20 a pair, so it can pay to take preventative measures to ensure they last longer.